-Screenshot from Chromebook Login Screen
+Screenshot of Chromebook Login Screen

 What if you want to take a screenshot of your Chromebook’s login screen?
-You can do the Ctrl and ]] (Window switcher key) combination here as well!
+You can do the Ctrl and ]] (Window switcher key) combination here as well.

 You can access this screenshot after you log in, from your Downloads folder.